Robert L. Spragins: Early life and military career

 Spragins was born in Huntsville, Alabama on November 12, 1890.
 His father Robert E. Spragins was a bank president who served in the Alabama State Senate and as chairman of the state Highway Commission.
 His mother Susan (Echols) Spragins was the daughter of a Confederate States Army officer.
 He attended the University of Alabama and the University of Virginia before entering the United States Military Academy (USMA) at West Point, New York in 1909.
 He graduated on June 12, 1913, and was ranked 77th of 93 students.
-Among his fellow graduates were Geoffrey Keyes, Douglass T. Greene, Francis K. Newcomer, Louis A. Craig, Carlos Brewer, Richard U. Nicholas, Alexander Patch, Robert M. Perkins, Henry Balding Cheadle, Paul Newgarden, William R. Schmidt, Willis D. Crittenberger, Lunsford E. Oliver and Charles H. Corlett.
-All of these men would, like Spragins, become general officers in the future.
 He was commissioned as a second lieutenant in the Infantry Branch of the United States Army and was assigned to the 19th Infantry Regiment, then stationed in Texas.

 While with the 19th Infantry Regiment, Spragins took part in both the Vera Cruz and Pancho Villa expeditions.

 During 1915 and 1916, Spragins trained recruits at Fort Slocum, New York.

 In 1918, the year after the American entry into World War I, Spragins completed the staff training course at the U.S. Army War College, after which he served briefly on the War Department staff.
 He was then assigned to the 101st Division, which was organized and trained at Camp Shelby, Mississippi.
 The Armistice with Germany that ended World War I occurred before the division departed for France, and it was demobilized in 1918 and 1919.
 During the war, Spragins was promoted to temporary major.